Symphagos/Symphagos/symphagos-cms/src/specimens/the-bugle-vol1-mini-pack-4.md

 ---
 specimenNumber: 7
-name: "The Bugle Volume 1 Mini Pack 4 Space Ambience & Anomalies"
+name: "The Bugle Vol 1: Mini Pack 4 Space Ambience & Anomalies"
 class: "Soundscape"
 description: |
   Euphonium Echoes and Crooks in the Calibrators from the larger Bugle soundscape.